-Partnership Implementation Out put /produced of the activities IAINU Kebumen Inclusion Campaign The FGD the seminar invited academics to prepare themselves to become inclusive schools and madrassas and to promote inclusive education to the public Other Organization (PC Fatayat NU Kebumen, Ansor) Inclusion Campaign provide awareness to parents, especially mothers about the importance of inclusive education, the importance of the role of parents in mentoring of diffable children PKK Inclusion Campaign Posyandu Inclusion Campaign Hospital, puskesmas, therapy center agreement and services center for medical services, therapy, psychology and special services Madrasa and School Inclusion Campaign of FGD Become a piloting project and disseminate inclusive education Government Policy advocacy The existence of policies (Perbup) that support inclusive education, the existence of working groups that deal with disabilities, as well as ABPD budgeting for inclusive programs NGOs / FGD, seminar Forming an inclusive house, organizations and mentoring bringing together community care about inclusion movements in all segments to jointly bring the issue of inclusion Inclusion kebumen
+Partnership Implementation Out put /produced

+of the activities

+IAINU Inclusion the seminar invited academics to

+Kebumen Campaign The prepare themselves to become

+FGD inclusive schools and madrassas

+and to promote inclusive education

+to the public

+Other Inclusion provide awareness to parents,

+Organization Campaign especially mothers about the

+(PC Fatavat importance of inclusive education,

+NU the importance of the role of

+Kebumen. parents in mentoring of diffable

+Ansor) children

+PKK Inclusion

+1144 Campaign

+Posvandu Inclusion

+1 ooyanaa Campaign

+Hospital, agreement and center for medical services.

+puskesmas, services therapy, psychology and special

+therapy Services services

+center Services

+Madrasa and Inclusion Become a piloting project and

+School Campaign of disseminate inclusive education

+SCHOOL FGD disserimate inclusive education

+Government Policy The existence of policies (Perbup)

+Government ,

+advocacy that support inclusive education, the existence of working groups

+that deal with disabilities, as well as

+ABPD budgeting for inclusive

+1100 500 programs

+NGOs / FGD, seminar Forming an inclusive house,

+organizations and mentoring bringing together community care about segments to inclusion jointly bring the issu ue of inclusion kebumen